ktor-doc-jp/ktor-doc-jp/pages/features/conditional-headers.md

 ### Configuration

-This feature doesn't have any configuration object, but configuration script is executed if present.
+This feature doesn't have any configuration object, but a configuration script is executed if present.

 ### Extensibility

-`Version` interface implementations are attached to `Resource` instances, and you can return custom implementations with your own logic.
+`Version` interface implementations are attached to the `Resource` instances, and you can return custom implementations with your own logic.
 Please note that `FinalContent` is only checked for `ETag` and `LastModified` headers.